 How to apply

 Use the on-line system of candidature and submit the application by the due date.
 No application can be accepted other than on line.

 Applicants should have an e-mail address enabling them to set up an account.

 Application forms must be completed in French or English (only); they may be completed at several attempts and submitted once finalised.

 When to apply

-The properly completed traineeship applications for the second session 2013 must be submitted online between 18th of February and 30th of April, 2013 (midnight French time).
+The properly completed traineeship applications for the first session 2014 must be submitted online between 16th of September and 29th of November, 2013 (midnight French time).

 Owing to the large amount of applications to be processed, it is strongly recommended to apply at least one month before the deadline.
 Incomplete applications will not be considered.
 After the deadline, the forms will be locked and it will no longer be possible to submit applications.